-Crying can happen for a fast array of reasons.
+Crying can happen for a vast array of reasons.
 We might cry when we’re sad, when we’re happy, when we’re frustrated, when we’re scared – it’s one of the most widely recognised physical emotional responses.
 Seemingly, it can come out of nowhere, having built up inside, so it’s no surprise that it’s a common physical symptom of anxiety.

 As with a lot of physical symptoms of anxiety, the triggers lie within our caveman brain.
 This is the survival-driven part of our brain that our newer, rational cortex grew on top of.
 Its primary concern is keeping us alive, so when our brain perceives a threat, it releases these stress chemicals and activates a response called the fight, flight or freeze response.
 The stress hormone cortisol or the chemical adrenaline are released and this puts our body on high alert, and as a result, our body prepares to either fight, flight or freeze.

 There are a few reasons why anxiety might contribute to us crying for seemingly no reason.
 First of all, when our body is in fight, flight or freeze mode, the rational part of our brain, our prefrontal cortex is shut down which means we can’t problem solve or evaluate the situation, we just have to act.
 This can be scary and distressing, which produces an emotional response.